DestinyWeaves/Guidebook/dragons/colors.md

 : Male

 Impresses to
-: Men and Women, although they do prefer to bond with men.
+: Men and Women, bias towards men.

 # Aster
 A female dragon with bright hues,  usually pink and purple, a bright and colorful dragon.
 They are most often associated with  mind healers as the cheerful colors seem to brighten up most people's day.
 While not quite enough to fly full fall, they are typically called upon when moving people, and more often goods at least when thread not falling.
 They have the stamina to fly long distances, and thus make great long distance messagers.